-In August last year, the EFF tabled an amendment to the SARB Act of 1989 to essentially nationalise the reserve bank and ensure its non-executive directors are appointed by the finance minister rather than shareholders.
+In August last year, the EFF tabled an amendment to the SARB Act of 1989 in Parliament to change the law governing the bank to essentially nationalise it and ensure its non-executive directors are appointed by the finance minister rather than shareholders.

-Shareholders like Abdoolrawoof Ahmed from Lenasia agrees with Kganyago, that it would be wrong for people to demand a share in the country’s reserves, but he does hope one day that his 10 000 shares will score him a million rand if nationalising the bank happens.
+Shareholders like Abdoolrawoof Ahmed from Lenasia agree with Kganyago, that it would be wrong for people to demand a share in the country’s reserves but he does hope one day that his 10 000 shares will score him a million rand if nationalising the bank happens.

 Professor Jannie Rossouw, head of the Witwatersrand School of Economic & Business Sciences, who also owns shares at the bank, said the powers of the shareholders of the central bank are limited to the point that nationalisation will not make a difference, but the most important aspect of the debate should be the autonomy of the bank.

-When the company that owned the fund, Crocodile Valley Citrus was contacted, an employee who did not want to provide his name said he did not know who owns the shares today.
+When the company that owned the fund, Crocodile Valley Citrus was contacted, an employee who did not want to provide his name said the fund was sold years ago with the company and he did not know who owns the shares today.

-Other notable entities include 30 trusts, 29 estates and three of the big four banks in the country — First Rand Bank, Standard Bank and ABSA.
+Other notable entities include 30 trusts and 29 estates and the three big banks in the country — First Rand Bank, Standard Bank and ABSA.

-The shareholder’s index refers to 35 people with the title of doctor and 5 with professors.
+The shareholder’s index refers to 35 people with doctor titles and 5 as Professors.
 A semi-retired chiropractor, Dr Roy Skinner, from Port Elizabeth said that curiosity drove him to buy shares 20 years ago.